-Would you want to miss some really exciting flavours of the Indian culture and that too on a beach?
+Would you want to miss some really exciting flavors of the Indian culture and that too on a beach?
 Well, that's a complete no-no situation, isn’t it?
 Yes, as today there aren’t many festivals where you get to witness a spectacle which is all about fun, happiness and lots and lots of entertainment.

 And Puri Beach Festival is one such interesting festival.
 It is an incredible blend of all these factors and that is why it is a must-visit.
-If you find it hard to believe that such fun quotient can exist in an event or a festival then you might need to rethink your perspective.
+If you find it hard to believe that such a fun quotient can exist in an event or a festival then you might need to rethink your perspective.

 Essentially, this festival is all about celebrating the spirit of art, craft, culture, sports, cuisines, etc. It is in this festival where a diverse range of folk dances of Odisha as well as other states are performed.
-There is also an exhibition of some really brilliant and beautiful handloom products which mainly consists of ‘Pata’ Sari and ‘Pattichitra Sari’.
+There is also an exhibition of some really brilliant and beautiful handloom products which mainly consists of PataSari and Pattichitra Sari.
 These are essentially placed for the visitors.

 Apart from that, the sand art made by skilled artists only adds to the overall charm of this festival.
 Overall, this festival offers a simply majestic experience to tourists and locals alike.
-And due to this it always remains in high demand and witnesses full attendance when the celebration times come.
+And due to this, it always remains in high demand and witnesses full attendance when the celebration times come.

-By Air.
 If you are planning to reach Puri via flights then your best option would be Biju Patnaik Airport (BBI).
 This airport is located at an approximate distance of 50-60 km from Puri.